UCD-Physics/Advanced-Lab-Website/content/docs/python/Python_HowTos/_index.md

-{{% callout warning %}} The Jupyter notebooks should be rendered statically on Github from which you can click the colab link to open in Goole Colab.
+{{% callout warning %}} The Jupyter notebooks should be rendered statically on Github from which you can click the colab link to open in Google Colab.
 However, some old browsers do not show the GitHub-rendered notebooks.
 If the notebooks do not render then please try another browser.  {{% /callout %}}